News Breaking

 • Demand internet redundancy from governments.

-• Back up critical data offline—because the cloud isn’t as safe as you think.
+• Back up critical data offline because the cloud isn’t as safe as you think.

 Want More?

 If you liked this, my next piece will reveal how hackers are targeting undersea cables RIGHT NOW.
+Before that read this, internet is slowly burning itself to death.

-Subscribe or comment below—should I expose the shadow war beneath the oceans?
+Subscribe or comment below should I expose the shadow war beneath the oceans?